 This is followed by the accelerator programme which lasts for five months when the chosen organisations are attached to mentors.
 They are helped with nuances of growth and investment strategy, product design and management, developing milestone-based operating plans, hiring team members, interactions with industry and disability experts and weekly review meetings.

 On completion, they are offered an opportunity to present a demo before industry leaders, investors, government officials and disability experts.
 With that, the ball starts rolling.
 However, they remain connected through the alumni network.

 The first cohort of ATA comprises three startups, chosen from among 60+ of their kind.
-All three have very promising technology solutions for persons with disability, and one of them is the Bengaluru-based Eye-D which works on building AI based assistive technology solutions enabling visually impaired on mobility and independent living.
+All three have very promising technology solutions for persons with disabilities, and one of them is the Bengaluru-based Eye-D which works on building AI-based assistive technology solutions enabling visually impaired on mobility and independent living.